RenzoAlvaroshan/TensorFlow-2-Object-Detection-API/README.md

 * Open the `Testing Scripts` folder from this repo

 * Insert the model name with your own exported model `ssd_mobilenet_v2`

 * Insert video that you want to test, for example `renzo.mp4`

-* run the following command:
+* Run the following command:

 ```
 python Object_Detection_Videos.py